Boards & Commissions

 Contractors Licensing Board

-Membership: Seven members appointed by Mayor and County Judge Executive for three-year terms, and one City Commissioner and one representative from Fiscal Court to serve their terms of office.
+Membership: Seven members with specified qualifications appointed jointly by the City and County for three-year terms, with approval by the respective legislative bodies, and one City appointee and one representative from Fiscal Court to serve their terms’ of office.

-Meetings: Monthly on the first Wednesday at 5:00 p.m. in the Conference Room of the City-County Planning Commission-2nd floor.
+Meetings: Monthly on the first Wednesday at 5:00 p.m. in the Contractors Licensing Board offices at City-County Planning Commission-2nd floor.

 Mission Statement: The goal of the Contractors Licensing Board is to protect the public’s health, safety and welfare by guarding against unreliable contractors.